WoWTech/unnamed-cms-releases/README.md

 | 2             | (created account ID) | App\Account |
 | 1             | (created account ID) | App\Account |

-If you completed all this steaps above successfully, you should see red ```Control panel``` button in the sidebar (right side of the screen).
+If you completed all this steps above successfully, you should see red ```Control panel``` button in the sidebar (right side of the screen).
 As long as you already have the user with ```administrator``` role, you can change roles for other users in the admin panel, which is available at the http://localhost/admin .
 Or you can access it by clicking the red ```Control panel``` button.

 **NOTE:** After assigning roles through the database, you need to re login.